prinx/txtpay-php/README.md

 #### Successful transaction

 The code of the transaction determines if the transaction is successful or has failed.
-By default, the successful transaction codes are in the array returned by `$callback->getSuccessCodes()`.
+By default, the successful transaction codes are in the array returned by `$callback->successCodes()`.
 You can decide (for any reason it may be) to consider a failure code as success code by adding it to the success codes with the `$callback->addSuccessCode($code)` method.

 #### The `on` method